12 things you can completely forget about once you have a baby

 I know a lot has been said about the debacle it is to bring children on flights.
 But MY GOD, how does anyone endure the car journeys?!
 My in-laws live in Leitrim, and that is just about how far I am willing to venture in a car that also contains my children.
 There is something about being stuck together in a car that just brings out the worst in people...

-Now, I know sunbathing is bad for you anyway (and I DO use a high SPF!), but I just came back from a week in Mallorca and realized that my body had only just about touched the sun-lounger for 16 minutes.
+Now, I know sunbathing is bad for you anyway (and I DO use a high SPF!), but I just came back from a week in Mallorca and realised that my body had only just about touched the sun-lounger for 16 minutes.
 Literally; 16 minutes in between sun cream applications, re-applications, chasing toddler between pools, fishing toddler out of the pool when he went in head first, swimming lessons with 5-year-old, mini disco's, pirate clubs, horse-riding lessons, ice cream shopping and sand-castle building.

 8. A tidy house